IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 2. Switch to the Market tab, then the Undercut sub-tab
 3. Click **Check Undercuts**
 4. Review items being undercut (red section)
-5. Click the copy button next to each undercut price
+5. Click the copy button next to each undercut price (this also opens the market window in EVE)
 6. In EVE, modify your order and paste the new price
 7. Re-check periodically to stay competitive